idham19/Portfolio/README.md

 ## **About Me**

 As a **Software Engineering Apprentice**, I am deeply energized by the challenge of problem-solving and the creative satisfaction of crafting innovative software solutions.
-My solid coding foundation was built through a comprehensive 12-month apprenticeship with **Multiverse**, where I received robust training and gained invaluable practical experience during my placement at Verizon.
+My solid coding foundation was built through a comprehensive 12-month apprenticeship with **Multiverse**, where I received robust training and gained invaluable practical experience during my placement at Verizon, including working with the **payroll team**.
 My commitment to continuous improvement drives my hands-on learning approach.

 I am particularly passionate about **Artificial Intelligence**, a field where I've gained significant practical experience.
 I've worked with various AI models, including **Ollama** (leveraging Mistral and Llama3) and **VEGAS** (utilizing Gemini), successfully developing and implementing a **RAG (Retrieval-Augmented Generation) chat system**.
 My drive stems from the immense potential of AI to transform industries and enhance human capabilities, and I am committed to applying technology to create meaningful impact.